SChandrasekhar96/AI-Resume-Extractor/README.md

 # Resume Skill Extractor

 A web application that extracts skills and relevant information from PDF resumes using AI.
+The application uses advanced NLP techniques to parse and analyze resumes, extracting key information such as skills, education, and experience.

 ## Features